p-ranav/fccf/README.md

 # fccf: Fast C/C++ Code Finder

-fccf recursively searches a directory to find C/C++ source code based on a search string.
+`fccf` is a command-line tool that quickly searches through C/C++ source code in a directory based on a search string and prints relevant code snippets that match the query.

 ## Highlights